apache/skywalking-satellite/docs/en/concepts-and-designs/plugin_mechanism.md

 # plugin structure
-`Plugin is a common concept for Satellite, which is in all externsion plugins.`
+`Plugin is a common concept for Satellite, which is in all extension plugins.`

 ## Registration mechanism